Chart Color Schemes

 Townview shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.

 However, older and at-risk cohorts have higher condition prevalence.
-Approximately 57% (~1,175 people) of Townview's total population has private health cover.
-The most prevalent medical conditions are asthma (7.0%) and mental health issues (5.9%), with 74.5% reporting no medical ailments, compared to 76.2% in the Rest of Qld.
-Townview has 11.1% residents aged 65 and over (227 people), higher than Rest of Qld's 10.0%.
-Health outcomes among seniors require more attention than those for the broader population.
+Approximately 57% (~1,179 people) of Townview residents have private health cover, which is very high.
+The most prevalent medical conditions are asthma (affecting 7.0% of residents) and mental health issues (5.9%).
+74.5% of residents report being completely free from medical ailments, compared to 76.2% across the rest of Queensland.
+Townview has a higher proportion of seniors aged 65 and over at 11.1% (228 people), compared to 10.0% in the rest of Queensland.
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health